michellewatts20000/Work-Day-Schedule/README.md

 ### Link to the GitHub page is [here](https://michellewatts20000.github.io/Work-Day-Scheduler/)
 ### Link to the GitHub repo is [here](https://github.com/michellewatts20000/Work-Day-Scheduler)

+## What the app does
+Enter your workday schedule into this app.
+Once you have entered your task into the text field and click the save button your task will be saved to local storage.

+You will be notified that your task has been saved to local storage with a pop up.
+If you want to reset the scheduler click the clear scheduler button at the bottom.

+If the time is in the past the row will go grey.
+If the time is in the present the row will be red.
+Rows with future times will appear green.
+The app will check if colours are still correct every minute.

+The timer at the top tells you your current date.

   ## Screenshot
 ![screenshot of generator](./assets/img/screenshot.png)